 Repeating the same information in different forms and in different scenarios is an excellent way for people to remember the information.
 So instead of revealing a new product abstract or poster from the most recent conference and then asking for opinions only to receive a half baked “knee-jerk reaction”, take the opportunity to include this as a pre-work assignment that your advisors can review in their own time.

 This can be facilitated if using an online platform where advisors can log in and participate asynchronously.
 While reviewing the new data and information, they can also review their colleague’s comments and decide if they have a varying opinion.
-The “stream of consciousness” when writing one’s thoughts down is also another way of repeating the same information, but filtered through one’s own “neural networks” and personal knowledge and experiences.
-This only further cements the integration of this new data in someone’s brain circuitry.
+The “stream of consciousness” when writing one’s thoughts down is also another way of repeating the same information but filtered through one’s own “neural networks” and personal knowledge and experiences.
+This only further cements the integration of these new data in someone’s brain circuitry.

 So before making a decision to NOT share the same information in multiple touchpoints with your customer advisors or steering committee members, try considering repeating the data but packaged in slightly different ways each time.
 A great way to do this is to get your advisors to address the data from different angles, say through a variety of patient case samples, and by asking them different questions each time.

 Repetition is not a bad thing.
-In fact it is essential in the learning process.
+In fact, it is essential in the learning process.
 Once something becomes ingrained it becomes a “habit”.
 It also becomes part of the mental mileau that your customers will use to measure and analyze all future new data sets and information.